ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 layout: post
 title: "Crypto Stat Arb Series I: Quantifying & Combining Alphas"
 category: quant
 excerpt: "This is a trading project from RobotJames/Kris, originally in R, translated to Python.
-A crypto stat arb strategy, with a net l/s tilt, based on carry/momo/breakout on the top most liquid by rolling volume perps.
-In the first part, signals are explored and researched, like factor decile plots, IC, decay, etc, then blended into weights/returns to simulate a frictionless trading strategy.
-I am very thankful this free resource exists and have learnt tons."
+A crypto stat arb strategy, with a net l/s tilt, based on carry/momo/breakout on the most liquid perps by rolling volume.
+In the first part, signals are explored and researched: factor decile plots, IC, decay, etc; then blended into weights/returns to simulate a frictionless trading strategy. "

 ---